Redrield/Conductor/README.md

 # Contributing

 Building debug builds is almost as simple, after initially cloning run `make setup && make all` to compile both the react apps and the Rust app once.
 Afterwards, assuming you're only changing the Rust app you can use `cargo run` to skip the compile time of the react apps.
 If you're changing the main window as well you can use `make` to only recompile the main window as well as the Rust app.

+# Usage

+Conductor is designed to emulate the design of the NI Driver Station as closely as possible